Saturday 6 April 2024

 In my campaign Jo Johnston has been at Manassas Junction since the second week of July.
 Jo Johnston was the senior general and will take overall command of the forces on the day.
 I will allow however Beauregard also to act as a "corps" commander (without an HQ up to his counter command span 3).
 Like the Federals I will model each division counter as 2 or 3 "named" brigades and list the regiments as appropriate and provide each division with a divisional commander.

 The main difference I can see in the starting Corps permitted by the V&Bayonet campaign rules for the early war is that confederate Corps have a small cavalry reserve whereas Union corps have a small corps artillery brigade as a reserve (usually rifled pieces so parrot guns).
 Cavalry is modelled from counters in my campaign as separate purchases under the War Between the States boardame rules.
 My union Order of battle has provided them with 5 brigades of artillery (roughly ten batteries).
 I don't believe that the Confederates had less artillery per se.
-The difference in the model corps in the V&B campaign reflects the greater preponderance of Confederate cavalry which is already a "thing" in my game with the cheaper confederate cavalry points.
+The difference in the model corps in the V&B campaign reflects the greater preponderance of Confederate cavalry in the early war which is already a "thing" in my game with the cheaper confederate cavalry points.
 I think I will allow confederate HQ's (only) not leaders) an artillery reserve but limit this to a SB-H PT brigade rather than rifled field artillery at this stage of the war.
-I am not purchasing artillery for the boardgame moves so I just have to come up with something fair and representative.
-Overall union artillery was superior in numbers and effectiveness in the war as a whole as I understand it (in terms of "kit" and quality of ordanance until large amounts of Union material was captured rather than bypass way of morale of the crews or training) so that would seem realistic.
+I am not purchasing artillery within the boardgame recruitment cycle so I just have to come up with something fair and representative.
+Overall union artillery was superior in numbers and effectiveness in the war as a whole as I understand it.
+Certainly in terms of "kit" and quality of ordanance until large amounts of Union material was captured.
+There was no criticism of confederate gun crews but they were hampered by inconsistent charges with a tendency to explode early and confederate battalions were known during the war to plead with the artillery not to fire over their heads !

 Army of the Potomac & Army of the Shenandoah (operates as two small Corps on the tabletop)